sajanimanimala/streeforstree/README.md

 All rights are reserved by the contributors.
 Please refer to the LICENSE and NOTICE files for details.
 For collaboration or licensing inquiries, feel free to reach out at sajanimanimala5@gmail.com

+✨ Built with passion and purpose during Hack Wars 2.0!